SubodhShil/DSA-Problem-Solving/Tag and Topicwise/Data structures/Array/README.md

 <details>
 <summary>Read</summary>
+&nbsp;

-The subsequence of an array is obtained by deleting one or more or no element without changing the actual order of the remaining elements.
+**The subsequence of an array is obtained by deleting one or more or no element without changing the actual order of the remaining elements.**

 ### **Observations**